python-discord/code-jam-5/thoughtful_termites/README.md

     - Repeat!
     - Check your balance with `>farmertown balance`

-    Note:
-    - You can disable the cooldowns imposed upon `>farmertown sow` and `>farmertown results` with `>farmertown ignore_cooldowns`.
-Less fun, but it makes testing easy...

 Some minigames are available once you finish a certain number of goals:

 - `>climate_commentary` (1 goal): Offers a variety of different comments